substance/document/README.md

 # Substance Document Model

-The Substance Document Model aims to be a quasi-standard for representing arbitrary digital documents.
+The Substance Document Model is a standard for representing and programmatically manipulating digital documents.
 It doesn’t make any assumptions on a concrete type or structure.
 Instead it is supposed to be a foundation to create your own document model on top of it, tailored to your particular use-case.
 A Substance document model can range from loosly structured documents involving sections and text, such as reports or articles to things that you wouldn’t consider a document anymore but in fact are.

 Let’s take the mess of filling out forms as an example.
 The reason why we are still filling them out by hand and manually transfer them into a database system is simply the lack of suitable generic document representations and form composition tools.
 In many cases we are dealing with a mixture of structured and unstructured parts.
 There might be a disclaimer, which is not editable in conjunction with a person’s contact info plus a list of purchased items.

+## Design goals

+- A document consists of a sequence of content nodes of different types (section, text, image)
+- A document is maniupulated through atomic operations
+- The history is tracked, so we can reconstruct previous document states
+- Support for incremental text updates, using a protocol similar to [Google Wave](http://www.waveprotocol.org/whitepapers/operational-transform)
+- Support for text annotations that are not part of the content, but rather an overlay
+- Support for comments on three levels (document,

 ## Getting started